ericstrobl/TWRCI/README.md

 > library(TWRCI)

-# Run TWRCI on sample data
+# Run TWRCI on demo data
 Set the number of samples of the variant-expression-phenotype data to 500:

 > nsamps = 500